lespicker/tachyons-one-page-scroll/content/products/portfolio-workshop-3.md

 On Saturday we work side-by-side with you sharing insights, techniques, and Lightroom methods to finalize your selections while getting the most out of Lightroom.
 We’ll also offer one-on-one assistance to post-process your images so that they shine and are ready for our state-of-the-art large format Canon printers.
 By the end of the day, you will have a selection of images that you can rightfully point to with pride.

-Sunday, we print your images on large format, 13“ x 19” fine art, museum-quality paper by world-renowned Moab Paper.
+Sunday, we print your images on fine art, museum-quality paper by world-renowned Moab Paper.
 We print using state-of-the-art large format printers by Canon, using archival inks.
 We add artistic finishing touches, giving you a beautiful, professional portfolio.

 Afterwards you will assemble your portfolio.
 You will develop a cover sheet for your portfolio, which we will then print.
 Then you will have the distinct joy of completing the physical assembly of your professional portfolio.